iExecBlockchainComputing/documentation-tools/tools/web3mail/types.md

 `Address`

-This refers to the Ethereum address of the protected data, including the contact's email.
+The address of the `protectedData` holding the contact's email address.

 ### owner

 `Address`

-This Ethereum address that controls the protected data containing the contact's email.
+The address for the contact who granted permission to send them communications.

 ### accessGrantTimestamp

-`TimeStamp`
+`number`

-This is the exact timestamp indicating when your contact authorized you to access their protected data.
+The precise date and time when the user granted authorization to send them email-based communications.
+This timestamp represents the moment the access was granted.